Track Button Clicks in GA4: The 14-Step Problem (And the 1-Line Fix)

 });

-This works, but has real limitations.
-If the visitor navigates to a new page after clicking, the browser may cancel the network request before it completes.
-GA4 uses sendBeacon internally to mitigate this, but sendBeacon has known reliability issues across browsers: some requests silently fail during page unload, particularly on mobile.
-Your event disappears without any error.
+It works, but it comes with real limits.
+If the visitor moves to a new page right after clicking, the browser can kill the network request before it finishes.
+GA4 leans on sendBeacon to soften this, but sendBeacon has known reliability issues across browsers: some requests just fail during page unload, and mobile is the worst for it.
+Your event vanishes, and no error tells you so.

 Method 2: dataLayer.push().
-Push an event to the data layer, then configure a GTM tag to listen for it:
+Push an event into the data layer, then set up a GTM tag to listen for it:

 window.dataLayer = window.dataLayer || [];